Openhab-Nodes/website/content/en/developer/addons_bindings.md

 This chapter is about developing a Binding for openHAB X. Remember that if your service already exposes Web Things via HTTP or follows the MQTT Homie convention, you don't need to write an Addon.

-To integrate a service or a device into openHAB X the framework need to know about the Thing topology and Things itself, like the attached properties, events and actions.
+To integrate a service or a device into openHAB X the framework need to know about supported Things including their configuration, attached properties, events and actions.

 {{< img src="/img/doc/addon-binding-thing.svg" >}}

-The following sections walks you through defining Things, their properties, events and actions, Thing configuration and how to keep the frameworks knowledge about a Thing and Thing State in sync.
+The following sections walk you through defining Things, their properties, events and actions, Thing configuration and how to keep the frameworks knowledge about a Thing and Thing State in sync.

 Each supported programming language has a template repository with multiple examples that you can clone, build and play around with.
 If you haven't checked one out yet, go back to [Setting up the development enviroment](/developer/addons#setting-up-the-development-enviroment).